cshmookler/cpp_template/README.md

 ## Clear the Conan Cache

 Clearing the Conan cache removes all downloaded dependencies.
-Required dependencies will be re-downloaded once the project is built.
+Required dependencies will be re-downloaded when the project is built.

 Use Python to execute the "clear_cache.py" script.
 Use command prompt (Windows) or a shell (Mac & Linux) so errors are shown.